How To Take Care Of Your Mental Health As A College Student

 Why Are College Students Struggling

 Many factors contribute to college students’ stress.
 Not only do they have busy schedules and responsibilities, but they also have increased pressure to be “successful.”
 This pressure may be societal, from parents, from academic scholarships, or from college students’ own aspirations.
 Many college students have high expectations and strive for success.
-The stress to perform well can become excessive and is a danger to a student’s mental health.
+The stress of performing well can become excessive and is a danger to a student’s mental health.

 Poor Mental Health Habits In High School